jennie/community-manual/community-guidelines/how-to-run-a-game-jam.md

 ### Volunteers

 Keep coffee flowing, help maintain a clean jam space, pick up food from caterer or restaurant, and answer technical questions.
-If volunteers are also acting as mentors, have them read How to be a Good Mentor.
+If volunteers are also acting as mentors, have them read [Mentor and Volunteer Guidelines](/community-guidelines/mentor-and-volunteer-guidelines.md).

 ### Getting Jammers Unstuck: Working in a spiral